mrichar1/esp32-gps/README.md

 If bluetooth is enabled, then this will appear as a Bluetooth LE serial GPS device, serving up data read from the real GPS device.

-**NOTE**: Many ESP32 devices have insufficient RAM to run both Bluetooth and Wifi as well as do any meaningful work.
+**NOTE** Many ESP32 devices have insufficient RAM to run both Bluetooth and Wifi as well as do any meaningful work.
 It is therefore not recommended to run Bluetooth as well as Wifi/NTRIP services.

 ## ESP-Now